Blog

 net stop cryptsvc net stop bits net stop msiserver ren C:\Windows\SoftwareDistribution SoftwareDistribution.old ren C:\Windows\System32\catroot2 catroot2.old net start wuauserv net start cryptsvc net start bits net start msiserver

-This command will clear the update cache and components that may have become corrupted and interfere with activation.
+This command will clear the cache for updates and components that may have become corrupted and are preventing activation.

-6. Ensure that the system clock is correct.
+6. Make sure the system clock is set correctly

 An incorrect date or time may prevent you from connecting to the activation servers.